Elegy Written in a Country Churchyard by Thomas Gray

 If someday a thoughtful soul ( a person like the poet), lost in reflection,

-happens to wonder and enquire about your own fate, (enquires and comes to know about the poet himself buried here.
+Some kindred spirit shall inquire thy fate, (enquires and comes to know about the poet himself buried here.
 The poet here imagines that like these simple folks he too will be buried here.
 Kindred = a relative.
 Spirit = a person)

 Stanza 25

-Perhaps some grey-haired old country fellow will say happily; (here the poet is visualizing his own death and he is buried there with other country folks.
+Haply some hoary-headed swain may say, (here the poet is visualizing his own death and he is buried there with other country folks.
 The grey-haired old country fellow is talking about the poet himself)

 Brushing with hasty steps the dews away